 Looking for the best studio monitors can be a daunting task.
 There are so many makes and models.
 It’s hard to know which studio monitors are right for you.
 Furthermore, some monitors have features like room correction, high-pass or low-pass filters, and other EQ adjustments.
 Do you need these?

-In this article, we take a look at 10 of the best selling studio monitors.
+In this article, we take a look at some of the best selling studio monitors.
 We break down each product and give insight into the speaker’s features and, lastly, offer our best recommendations for application or use.

 Loudest Studio Monitors

-The loudest studio monitors we reviewed was the BEHRINGER B2031A.
+The loudest studio monitor we reviewed was the BEHRINGER B2031A.
 The total power output of the two speakers is an impressive 265-Watt.
 The B2031A also has the biggest woofer of the studio monitors we reviewed at 8 3/4-inch.

 Most Compact Studio Monitors